-Prerequisites: BIOL1101 and (CHEM1101 and 1103 or CHEM1104 and 1105) or permission of instructor.
-Exclusions: Unavailable to students with credit for NUTR261.
+BIOL1101 and (CHEM1101 and 1103 or CHEM1104 and 1105) or permission of instructor.

 This course conveys the fundamentals of the science of nutrition, emphasizing nutrients, their functions and dietary sources.
 It includes how the body handles the nutrients.
 Students will become familiar with recommended nutrient intakes as well as the interrelatedness of economics, culture, health and nutrition.